 I love that.
 Motherhood gets a bad rep as one of those things that can take too much from us – and that’s certainly a real threat.
 I have never given so much of myself in any other chapter of my life, but do my losses in becoming a mother really add up to losing myself?

 I am admittedly consumed entirely by motherhood, and yes, this has entailed losses and hardships that are unsettling.
 I have no idea when I’m returning to my career, or if I will even return to the exact same line of work as I was doing before.
-I have no idea how many more kids we will have beyond the one running around and the one in my belly, and how much strength I have in me to give more as the demands of motherhood pile on.
-I have no idea what town or city we will move to next, or what ten more years in the Navy will look like for my family and what kind of toll that will take on us.
+I have no idea how many more kids we will have beyond the one running around and the one in my belly, or how much strength I have in me to give more as the demands of motherhood pile on.
+I have no idea what town or city we will move to next, or what 10 more years in the Navy will look like for my family and what kind of toll that will take on us.

 But, there is a big difference between feeling loss to feeling lost.
 Despite what I’ve given up, I feel more grounded than ever.
 I am not lost.
 I am growing.